 - Full Enclosure: The netting should fully enclose the gazebo, leaving no gaps for insects to enter.

-- Removable or Ret retractable Screens: This offers flexibility, allowing you to open up the space when bugs aren’t an issue.
+- Removable or Retractable Screens: This offers flexibility, allowing you to open up the space when bugs aren’t an issue.

 - Zippered or Magnetic Closures: Double-entry zippers or magnetic doors provide easy access while ensuring a secure, bug-free seal.